kkirilltarasenko/astrotype/README.md

 ### 1. API Fetcher (`api-test`)

 - Scans the `/api` directory for `.yaml` files
-- Each file should define a list of URLs under a `urls:` key
+- Each file should define a list of URLs under the `urls:` key
-- Processes each URL in a worker thread and outputs results
+- Each URL is processed in a separate worker thread, results are printed to the console

 **YAML Example (`api/api-fetcher-urls.yaml`):**